luddekn/advent-of-code/README.md

 Advent of Code is a great way to practice coding, challenge yourself, and even compete with others if you want to!

 ![YearsParticipated](https://github.com/luddekn/advent-of-code/blob/master/images/Years-Participated.png?raw=true)
+These are the years I have participated in Advent of Code!
 - [2024](https://github.com/luddekn/advent-of-code/tree/master/2024)